DavidJKTofan/davidtofan.com/content/articles/cloudflare-for-teams.md

 DNS policies work by simply replacing your router's or devices' DNS servers with Cloudflare's, and Network and HTTP policies work by installing [Cloudflare's Root Certificate](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/install-cloudflare-cert) and a small client called [WARP](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/deployment).

-Part of the WARP client is the add-on Browser Isolation, which _"complements the Teams Secure Web Gateway and Zero Trust Network Access solutions by executing active webpage content in a secure isolated browser"_.
+Part of the WARP client is the add-on Browser Isolation, which _"complements the Secure Web Gateway and Zero Trust Network Access solutions by executing active webpage content in a secure isolated browser"_.

 Nonetheless, Cloudflare recently introduced [Clientless Web Isolation](https://blog.cloudflare.com/introducing-clientless-web-isolation-beta/), meaning that you can use Browser Isolation without WARP installed on your device.

+More info on [Clientless Web Isolation](https://developers.cloudflare.com/cloudflare-one/policies/browser-isolation/clientless-browser-isolation/) on the DevDocs.

 * * *